emmanuel39hanks/profile-update/README.md

 ### Installation

-Install the NPM Packages in both the frontend and backend directories with the following command:
+Install the NPM Packages in both the frontend and backend directories with the command:

 ```sh
 $ npm install